 Wave speed is the distance the wave travels in a given amount of time, such as the number of meters it travels per second.
 The equation that represents the wave speed is given as follows:

 Sometimes, we encounter situations in which the wave meets the end of a medium and also the presence of a different medium.
 To better understand this, let us take the example of a slinky.
 The wave introduced by a person into the slinky will travel through the slinky and eventually reaches the end of the slinky and the presence of the hand of a second person.
-One behaviour that waves undergo at the end of the medium is the reflection.
+One behavior that waves undergo at the end of the medium is the reflection.
 When a wave undergoes reflection, it merely remains in the medium and only reverses its direction of travel.
-The slinky wave has travelled double its distance.
+The slinky wave has traveled double its distance.
 This reflection phenomenon of waves is commonly observed in sound waves.
 When you let out a loud cry within a canyon, you often hear the echo of the holler.
 The sound waves travel through the medium; in this case, the air and reflect off the canyon wall and return to the origin of the sound (you).
 The result is that you hear the echo of your holler.
 A classic problem about the reflection of the wave is as follows:

 Example 1: Deepa stands 150 meters away from a steep canyon wall.
 She shouts and hears her echo a second later.
 What is the speed of the wave?

 In this instance, the sound waves travel a distance of 300 meters in a second, so the speed of the wave is 300 m/s.
-The distance travelled by the sound wave in 1 second is equivalent to 150 meters down to the canyon wall plus the 150 meters back from the canyon wall.
+The distance traveled by the sound wave in 1 second is equivalent to 150 meters down to the canyon wall plus the 150 meters back from the canyon wall.

 Dependance on the Medium